 Penn has 12 schools: Four offer undergraduate and graduate studies and eight offer only graduate studies.
-Penn’s highly ranked graduate programs include its Wharton School, School of Education, School of Engineering and Applied Sciences, Law School, and School of Medicine.
+Penn’s highly ranked graduate programs include its Wharton School, School of Education, School of Engineering and Applied Sciences, Law School and School of Medicine.
 Penn’s other notable graduate programs include its Design School and School of Dental Medicine.
-Penn, though secular, has a strong religious life with its Hillel for Jewish students, Penn Newman Catholic Center, and InterVarsity Christian Fellowship.
-More than 1700 students each year participate in international study programs offered in 50 or so countries around the world.
-Notable Penn alumni include former U.S. President William Henry Harrison, poet William Carlos Williams, and businessman Donald Trump.
+Penn, though secular, has a strong religious life with its Hillel for Jewish students, Penn Newman Catholic Center and InterVarsity Christian Fellowship.
+More than 2,000 students each year participate in international study programs offered in more than 70 countries around the world.
+Notable Penn alumni include former U.S. President William Henry Harrison, poet William Carlos Williams and businessman Donald Trump.

 |School mission and unique qualities (as provided by the school):|